h2oai/h2ogpt/docs/README_CLIENT.md

 print(response)
 ```

 You can also stream the response.
-The following is a complete example code of how to stream each updated text fragment to the console so that they appear to stream in the console:
+The following is a complete example code of streaming each updated text fragment to the console so that they appear to stream in the console:
 ```python
 from gradio_client import Client import ast